RuanMeiMains/RuanMeiMains.github.io/docs/lore.md

 It is possible that No Man's Land is Ruan Mei's home.
 The Data Bank explains that Ruan Mei was born on a planet covered in ice.
 However, it is possible that it is not, as in the Trailblaze Mission featuring her, the Trailblazer is given the option to ask whether she has researched there before.
 She responds that she and her mother spent 11 polar nights there.
 The possibility of this being her home cannot be completely eradicated, still, as she doesn't seem to have much recollection of her home.

-Ruan Mei also may be from the Xianzhou Alliance, due to her home world being blessed by the Abundance and her Chinese roots, as well as the fact that Ruan Mei helped provide information on Lan for the Simulated Universe.
+Ruan Mei also may be from the Xianzhou Alliance, due to her home world being blessed by the Abundance and her Chinese roots, as well as the fact that Ruan Mei helped provide information on Lan for the Simulated Universe, as Herta was unable to find information on them.
 The Data Bank also supports this conclusion by stating that Ruan Mei has been seen in Xianzhou before.
+Ruan Mei has also recently been involved in Xianzhou affairs while collaborating with Jingliu and Luocha.
+However, this does not fully support Ruan Mei's affiliation with the Xianzhou Alliance, either, and Ruan Mei has never mentioned anything about the Xianzhou Alliance.

-However, this is not confirmed, either, and Ruan Mei has never mentioned anything about the Xianzhou Alliance.
-There is not enough information to conclude where exactly Ruan Mei's home planet is, or if it even exists anymore.
+Furthermore, while resurrecting Tingyun in the 2.7 Trailblaze Continuance quest, it is mentioned that Ruan Mei does not seem to have much or any connection to the Xianzhou Alliance.
+Unfortunately, Ruan Mei's home planet remains unclear, and any evidence indicating her home planet is either contradictory or simply not decisive enough.
+There is not enough concrete information to conclude where exactly Ruan Mei's home planet is, or if it even exists anymore.

 ### Simulated Universe
 > *"I nurture the prototypes of the universe and the Aeons."*